ksruthi1992/study/docs/report3.md

 	management.
 What started as a bit of a top down decision making process was quickly turned into an excercise in changing the lower level to spec and the U.I.
-Both strutured and object oriented approaches revolve around the MySql database connection.
-The design is modular enough to leave room for extension.
+Both strutured and object oriented approaches revolve around the MySql database connection although the class design did recieve an overhaul between reports.
+The current design is modular enough to leave room for extension.